 A few minutes out you hear “Lowering the nets” and watch as the shrimp nets go into the water.
 After about 10 – 20 minutes of trawling, the nets are brought up and the sea’s bounty spread on a table before you.

-Each trip includes three trowels in Georgia’s salt marshes.
+Each trip includes three trowels in Georgia’s salt marshes, and the cruise lasts around 1.5-2 hours.
 The catch is always different depending on the weather and season.
-“Last month our net was full of horseshoe crabs, because it was mating season.
-Last week we saw a lot of sharks,” said Brooke, our naturalist guide.
+“Last month, our net was full of horseshoe crabs because it was mating season.
+Last week we saw a lot of sharks,” said our naturalist guide.
+Each season may bring different marine life.

 In addition to the stargazer and puffer, we have caught grouper, squid, crabs, several types of shark and even a 4 foot spotted eagle ray.
 The catch is laid out and a certified marine biologist gives the run down on what we’ve found, letting guests touch and even hold the fish before returning everything to the sea.
 The hearty swim away and the not so hearty become food for the flock of seagulls and dolphin following the boat.